chenxiunt/chenxiunt.github.io/_pages/awards.md

 nav: true
 ---

+Distinguished Paper Award in the ACM Conference on Computer and Communications Security (CCS), 2025

 Outstanding Reviewer Award in the ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL), 2023

 Outstanding Service Award in the ACM/IEEE Conference on Internet of Things Design and Implementation (IoTDI), 2021